-Ory Schnitzer is a Lecturer in Applied Mathematics at Imperial College.
-In his research he applies mathematical modelling and asymptotic analysis (singular perturbation theory) to contemporary problems in applied physics and engineering.
-His current work spans a broad spectrum of scientific interests including wave diffraction in micro-structured media, nanophotonics and surface-plasmon resonances of metallic nanoparticles, and several topics in microhydrodynamics (drops in electric fields, slip over superhydrophobic surfaces, and swimming micro-particles and their dispersion under geometric confinement).
-In the past he has also worked on the electrokinetic theory of charged microparticles in electrolyte liquids, conductivity of ion-selective nano-channels, a geometric generalisation of Derjaguin's approximation for calculating colloidal interactions, and nonlinear magnetic diffusion in metallic conductors.
+I'm a Senior Lecturer in Applied Mathematics at Imperial College.
+My research is based on developing and applying asymptotic methods to study contemporary problems in applied physics and engineering.
+My current work spans a broad spectrum of scientific interests including wave diffraction in micro-structured media, nanophotonics and surface-plasmon resonances of metallic nanoparticles, and several topics in microhydrodynamics (drops in electric fields, slip over superhydrophobic surfaces, and swimming micro-particles and their dispersion under geometric confinement).
+In the past I also worked on the electrokinetic theory of charged microparticles in electrolyte liquids, conductivity of ion-selective nano-channels, colloidal interactions, and nonlinear magnetic diffusion in metallic conductors.

-Dr Schnitzer offers PhD projects in his research areas.
-Please contact him for more details.
+I can offer PhD projects in the research areas mentioned above.
+Please contact me for more details.

-Schnitzer O, Morozov M, 2015, A generalized Derjaguin approximation for electrical-double-layer interactions at arbitrary separations, Journal of Chemical Physics, Vol:142, ISSN:0021-9606
+Schnitzer O, Morozov M, A generalized Derjaguin approximation for electrical-double-layer interactions at arbitrary separations, Journal of Chemical Physics, Vol:142, ISSN:1089-7690

 Schnitzer O, Yariv EY, 2015, The Taylor–Melcher leaky dielectric model as a macroscale electrokinetic description, Journal of Fluid Mechanics, Vol:773, ISSN:0022-1120